Mohitsinghparmarg/DevSpark/README.md

 - thought process on POST vs GET
 - ref and populate
   https://mongoosejs.com/docs/populate.html#saving-refs
-- create GET / user/requests/received with all the checks
+- GET / user/requests/received with all the checks
-- create GET /user/connections API
+- GET /user/connections API
-- go deep dive into all these APIs find the bugs and resolve them
+- deep dive into all these APIs find the bugs and resolve them
 - write the logic for /feed API
-- go deep dive into mongoDB queries,Explore $nin,$and,$ne and so on... https://www.mongodb.com/docs/manual/reference/operator/query/nin/
+- deep dive into mongoDB queries,Explore $nin,$and,$ne and so on... https://www.mongodb.com/docs/manual/reference/operator/query/nin/

 -  /feed?page=1&limit=10 => 1 to 10 => .skip(0) & .limit(10)